roadsidemultimedia/Docs/tutorials/lockdown-visual-editor.md

 # Lockdown the Visual Editor #

-If you have completed your clients design and would prefer to lockdown the DMS Visual Editor to prevent unwanted changes, please use the following code.
+Use the following code If you have completed your clients design and would prefer to lockdown the DMS Visual Editor, this will prevent your client from making any unwanted changes.

 ## Admin Only Access ##